nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now may the God of peace, who through the blood of the eternal covenant
+  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
-    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
-Amen.
+    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 22nd November 2020
+subtitle: Sunday worship - 29th November 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!